-Prerequisite: All core mathematics courses in Alabama must have as a minimum prerequisite high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score.
-An alternative to this is that the student should successfully pass with a C or higher (S if taken as pass/fail) Intermediate College Algebra.
+Prerequisite: Minimum ACT Math score of 21 or College Algebra Compass Score of 25-45.
+An alternative to this is that the student should successfully pass with a C or higher (S if taken pass/fail) MTH 100, Intermediate College Algebra.